 Begin a Treatment Plan

 The good thing about knowing your status is that it gives you a chance to manage the condition before it gets worse.
 Therefore, do not wait to ask your doctor for the best-recommended approach to take on your issue.
-Your provider will evaluate your symptoms and test results to recommend treatment depending on the STD you have.
+Your provider will evaluate your symptoms and test results to recommend treatment depending on the STD you have (and keep in mind that you can order STD treatment online for receiving your prescriptions automatically every month.
 Note that some conditions do not yet have a cure, but you can still lead a quality life by learning how to cope with the condition.
 Other complications, especially those that are caused by bacteria, can be easily managed through medications.

 Avoid Spreading the STD